ParekhJash1/OS-Project/README.md

-Automatic Multi-Printer SchedulerThis is a multi-threaded desktop application, written in Python with Tkinter, that simulates an advanced printer scheduling system.
-This project was built to demonstrate core Operating Systems concepts, including dynamic process scheduling, resource management, and preemption in a concurrent environment.(Please replace placeholder.png with a screenshot of your app!)Team MembersJash Parekh (23BIT033)Maurya Patel (23BIT022)Tejas Arekar (23BIT046)Core FeaturesDynamic Multi-Printer Simulation: The application runs on a manager-worker model, with a central JobManager and a dynamic pool of Printer worker threads.Simulated Bluetooth Connectivity: "Connect" and "Disconnect" virtual printers at runtime using a simulated Bluetooth scanner, forcing the scheduler to adapt its resource pool.Automatic Scheduling Algorithms: The scheduler intelligently switches algorithms based on the current queue state:FCFS (First-Come, First-Served): Used for small, simple queues.SJF (Shortest Job First): Used for long queues with large jobs to optimize throughput.SRTF (Shortest Remaining Time First): Automatically used for queues with small jobs.
-Includes preemption, allowing a new, shorter job to interrupt a longer-running one.Full Job Control:Add single or multiple PDF jobs at once.Automatic Page Counting using PyPDF2 (if installed).Cancel any job, whether it's in the queue or actively printing.Printer Control: Pause and resume any active printer at any time.Modern UI:A clean, card-based design with sidebar navigation.A Light/Dark Mode theme switcher.Detailed Event Log: A color-coded, timestamped log that shows all actions from the JobManager and every Printer thread.Core OS Concepts DemonstratedThis project is a practical demonstration of several key computer science topics:Process Scheduling: Implementation and dynamic switching of FCFS, SJF, and SRTF algorithms.Preemption: The SRTF algorithm will actively preempt a running "process" (a print job) if a new process with a shorter-remaining-time arrives.Resource Management: The JobManager acts as the OS, managing a pool of shared resources (the printers) and allocating them to processes (jobs).Multithreading & Concurrency: The JobManager, each Printer, and the UI all run on separate threads, using thread-safe data structures (queue.Queue, threading.Lock) for communication.Deadlock/Starvation (Avoidance): The scheduling logic is designed to prevent starvation, where a very long job might never get to run (though this is possible in pure SJF, the auto-switching helps).Project StructureThe project is organized into several modules for clarity and maintainability:main.py: The entry point that launches the application.app_ui.py: Contains the main PrinterApp class and all Tkinter UI code.job_manager.py: Contains the JobManager class, which handles all scheduling logic and algorithm switching.printer.py: Contains the Printer class, which runs as a separate thread to simulate a hardware printer.print_job.py: Contains the PrintJob data class.scanner_window.py: Contains the BluetoothScannerWindow UI component.requirements.txt: A list of project dependencies.How to Run1.
-PrerequisitesPython 3.10 or newer (Tkinter is included with most Python installations).2.
-DependenciesThis project uses PyPDF2 to automatically count the pages in PDF files.
-You can install all dependencies using the requirements.txt file.# Clone the repository (or download the files) git clone [https://github.com/your-username/your-repository-name.git](https://github.com/your-username/your-repository-name.git) cd your-repository-name
+Automatic Multi-Printer Scheduler

+This is a multi-threaded desktop application, written in Python with Tkinter, that simulates an advanced printer scheduling system.
+This project was built to demonstrate core Operating Systems concepts, including dynamic process scheduling, resource management, and preemption in a concurrent environment.

+(Please replace placeholder.png with a screenshot of your app!)

+Team Members

+Jash Parekh (23BIT033)

+Maurya Patel (23BIT022)

+Tejas Arekar (23BIT046)

+Core Features

+Dynamic Multi-Printer Simulation: The application runs on a manager-worker model, with a central JobManager and a dynamic pool of Printer worker threads.

+Simulated Bluetooth Connectivity: "Connect" and "Disconnect" virtual printers at runtime using a simulated Bluetooth scanner, forcing the scheduler to adapt its resource pool.

+Automatic Scheduling Algorithms: The scheduler intelligently switches algorithms based on the current queue state:

+FCFS (First-Come, First-Served): Used for small, simple queues.

+SJF (Shortest Job First): Used for long queues with large jobs to optimize throughput.

+SRTF (Shortest Remaining Time First): Automatically used for queues with small jobs.
+Includes preemption, allowing a new, shorter job to interrupt a longer-running one.

+Full Job Control:

+Add single or multiple PDF jobs at once.

+Automatic Page Counting using PyPDF2 (if installed).

+Cancel any job, whether it's in the queue or actively printing.

+Printer Control: Pause and resume any active printer at any time.

+Modern UI:

+A clean, card-based design with sidebar navigation.

+A Light/Dark Mode theme switcher.

+Detailed Event Log: A color-coded, timestamped log that shows all actions from the JobManager and every Printer thread.

+Core OS Concepts Demonstrated

+This project is a practical demonstration of several key computer science topics:

+Process Scheduling: Implementation and dynamic switching of FCFS, SJF, and SRTF algorithms.

+Preemption: The SRTF algorithm will actively preempt a running "process" (a print job) if a new process with a shorter-remaining-time arrives.

+Resource Management: The JobManager acts as the OS, managing a pool of shared resources (the printers) and allocating them to processes (jobs).

+Multithreading & Concurrency: The JobManager, each Printer, and the UI all run on separate threads, using thread-safe data structures (queue.Queue, threading.Lock) for communication.

+Deadlock/Starvation (Avoidance): The scheduling logic is designed to prevent starvation, where a very long job might never get to run (though this is possible in pure SJF, the auto-switching helps).

+Project Structure

+The project is organized into several modules for clarity and maintainability:

+main.py: The entry point that launches the application.

+app_ui.py: Contains the main PrinterApp class and all Tkinter UI code.

+job_manager.py: Contains the JobManager class, which handles all scheduling logic and algorithm switching.

+printer.py: Contains the Printer class, which runs as a separate thread to simulate a hardware printer.

+print_job.py: Contains the PrintJob data class.

+scanner_window.py: Contains the BluetoothScannerWindow UI component.

+requirements.txt: A list of project dependencies.

+How to Run

+1. Prerequisites

+Python 3.10 or newer (Tkinter is included with most Python installations).

+2. Dependencies

+This project uses PyPDF2 to automatically count the pages in PDF files.
+You can install all dependencies using the requirements.txt file.

+# Clone the repository (or download the files)
+git clone [https://github.com/your-username/your-repository-name.git](https://github.com/your-username/your-repository-name.git)
+cd your-repository-name

 # Install the required packages
 pip install -r requirements.txt

-If you do not install PyPDF2, you must enter the page count manually for every job.3.
-ExecutionRun the main.py script from your terminal:python main.py
+If you do not install PyPDF2, you must enter the page count manually for every job.

-How to UseStart the App: Run main.py.
-The app will launch with one "Default_Printer_1" already connected.Add Printers:Click "Manage Printers..." in the top config card.Click "Scan" to find simulated Bluetooth printers.Select one or more printers and click "Connect Selected".
-You will see them appear in the "Printer Status" list.Add Jobs:Click "Browse..." to select one (or multiple) PDF files.If PyPDF2 is installed, the "Pages" box will auto-fill.
-If not, enter the page count.Click "Add to Queue".Watch the Scheduler:The JobManager will automatically assign jobs from the "Print Queue" to any "Idle" printer.Watch the "Active Algorithm" label change as you add more jobs.Control the System:To Pause: Select a printer in the "Printer Status" list and click "Pause Selected Printer".To Cancel: Select a job (either in the queue or on a printer) and click "Cancel Selected Job".Change Theme: Use the "Light/Dark" dropdown to change the theme at any time.View Log: Click the log icon (📜) in the sidebar to view the detailed, color-coded event log.
+3. Execution

+Run the main.py script from your terminal:

+python main.py

+How to Use

+Start the App: Run main.py.
+The app will launch with one "Default_Printer_1" already connected.

+Add Printers:

+Click "Manage Printers..." in the top config card.

+Click "Scan" to find simulated Bluetooth printers.

+Select one or more printers and click "Connect Selected".
+You will see them appear in the "Printer Status" list.

+Add Jobs:

+Click "Browse..." to select one (or multiple) PDF files.

+If PyPDF2 is installed, the "Pages" box will auto-fill.
+If not, enter the page count.

+Click "Add to Queue".

+Watch the Scheduler:

+The JobManager will automatically assign jobs from the "Print Queue" to any "Idle" printer.

+Watch the "Active Algorithm" label change as you add more jobs.

+Control the System:

+To Pause: Select a printer in the "Printer Status" list and click "Pause Selected Printer".

+To Cancel: Select a job (either in the queue or on a printer) and click "Cancel Selected Job".

+Change Theme: Use the "Light/Dark" dropdown to change the theme at any time.

+View Log: Click the log icon (📜) in the sidebar to view the detailed, color-coded event log.